hydrostack/hydro/docs/content/utilities/hydro-views.md

 ## Naming conventions

-There are 3 ways of naming Hydro views:
+There are 2 ways of naming Hydro views:

-1. Manual naming with kebab-case:
+1. Automatic naming with dash-case notation:

     ```c#
-    [HtmlTargetElement("submit-button")]
     public class SubmitButton : HydroView;
     ```